A Glimpse Inside the Mind of a Corporate Landlord CEO

 That assumption is increasingly wrong.

-A May 2023 profile of Brookfield CEO Bruce Flatt in The Sunday Times offers a rare, unfiltered look inside the mindset of one of the most powerful figures in global real estate.
+A profile of Brookfield’s CEO offers a rare, unfiltered look inside the mindset of one of the most powerful figures in global real estate.
 The article is not hostile.
-It is not investigative.
 It is admiring in tone.

 Economic pain, in Flatt’s telling, is useful.
 It corrects behavior.
 It restores discipline.
 It reasserts control.
 In his worldview, hardship is not something to mitigate — it is something to leverage.